micromdm/nanodep/docs/operations-guide.md

 #### -storage, -storage-dsn, & -storage-options

 The `-storage`, `-storage-dsn`, and `-storage-options` flags together configure the storage backend. `-storage` specifies the name of backend type while `-storage-dsn` specifies the backend data source name (e.g. the connection string).
 The optional `-storage-options` flag specifies options for the backend if it supports them.
 If no `-storage` backend is specified then `filekv` is used as a default.
-NanoDEP versions before v0.4 defaulted to the `file` backend.
+NanoDEP versions v0.5 and earlier defaulted to the `file` backend.

 ##### filekv storage backend